MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Waddle Dee.md

 The enemy walks on a straight line, jumps every few frames and changes direction when it touches a wall.
 Room boundaries don't effect them.
 #### Walk and Turn Jump
 The enemy walks back and forth in a wave-like behavior and jumps when it turns back.
 The animation speed changes based on the movement.
+#### Walk Fast
+The enemy walks faster on a straight line and changes direction when it touches a wall.
+Room boundaries don't effect them.
+#### Fall
+The enemy falls down without moving.
+Still does it's walking animation.
+Room boundaries and gravity don't effect them.